Code-Institute-Submissions/django-e-commerce-pc-shop/README.md

 - Left and right promotion banners

-    - The product details page on the left and right contains side banners that allow the business owner to promote a particular product.
-      Promotional banners and brand are linked and the owner can place side when adding a brand, later if a particular product of the same brand has promotion or special offer side banners, it can be overwritten with labels offering the business owner to promote only one specific product.
-Later, when the promotion is over, all you have to do is remove the promotional labels from the product, and if the brand has a side label set, the side label will be returned.

     - On product detail page left and right are side/promotion banners allowing the business owner to promote a particular product.
       Promotion banners and brand side banners are linked and the owner can place side banners when adding a brand, later if a certain product from the same brand has a promotion, side banners can be overwrite with promotion banners